Using repeated sections

-- GetView("List Name"; "View Name") – this will return all items in your specified lists’ view.
+- GetView("List Name"; "View Name") returns all items in your specified list view.

-- FindItems("List Name"; "Column Name"; "Value") – this will return all items from your specified list, that contain your specified value "Value" in your specified column "Column Name".
+- FindItems("List Name"; "Column Name"; "Value") returns all items from your specified list that contain Value in your specified column "Column Name".

-- width – optional width parameter – maximum number of columns repeater has to repeat.
+- width Optional.
+Maximum number of columns to be repeated.
 By default, its value is 0.
-It means – all columns will be copied in a row to the right from the current cell.
+It means that all columns will be copied in a row to the right from the current cell.
 For example, setting the width to 1 will only allow one (the first one) column to be repeated.

-- height – optional height parameter – it means, how many rows repeater has to repeat.
+- height Optional.
+Maximum number of rows to be repeated.
 For example, setting the height to 2 will repeat 2 rows in the Excel sheet for every list entry in your SharePoint.
 By default, its value is 1.

-4. If you want to copy list items’ values to your Excel sheet, you have to add a Repeater() command and add additional commands for every column you need to be copied:
+3. If you want to copy list item values to your Excel sheet, you have to add the Repeater() command and add additional commands for every column you need to be copied:

 In the example, a template is configured to repeat a region with a width of 6 columns, and 1 row for every list item, starting from cell A1.
 It will repeat as many times as there are items the GetView function returns.
 In each top cell (A1, A2 etc.), item IDs are displayed.
 In the lower cells (B1, B2 etc.), item Title column values are displayed.